-Highwood Primary School will ensure it meets its duties under the Schools Admissions Code of Practice by:
+Highwood Primary School will ensure that it meets its duties under the Schools Admissions Code by:

-4.1. - Not refusing admission for a child that has named the school in their EHC plan if the placement is considered to be the most appropriate for the child.
+4.1. - Not refusing admission to a child, that has named the school in their EHC plan, if the placement is considered to be the most appropriate for the child and the school feel they can meet their needs.